 After the meeting my wife and I headed back to the family plot and began the work of locating each of the graves, cleaning them a bit (gently) and for some of them pressing aluminum foil to the engravings for the pictures.
 Afterwards we stopped back by and told Gretchen about confirming that Gertrude’s stone was not at her grave and that it was definitely the one that was leaning against Ella’s grave.
 She was going to arrange to get it returned to the proper location.
 All in all it had been a fantastic day.

-I am glad, though, that I took this journey and got know her a little.
+I am glad though, that I took this journey and got to know her a little.
 RIP, Ella.
 You sure earned it.